-"A day to forget, but at least I am ahead of my rival".
+"A day to forget, but at least I’m ahead of my rival".

 The German adds:

 "What a disaster.
-Let's hope a Ferrari wins and not Hill".
+Let's hope for a Ferrari win and not Hill’s".

 This is the first time Michael is really rooting for the Maranello team.
 But there are also many outsiders.
-The spectacle is guaranteed.
-On Sunday 27 August 1995, at the start of the Belgian Grand Prix, Gerhard Berger makes his rear tyres skid too much and leaves the way clear for Jean Alesi and Johnny Herbert.
+The show is guaranteed.
+On Sunday, August 27th, 1995, at the start of the Belgian Grand Prix, Gerhard Berger makes his rear tires skid too much and paves the way for Jean Alesi and Johnny Herbert.
 Fourth is Mika Häkkinen, ahead of the Williams-Renault of David Coulthard and Damon Hill.
 Herbert immediately tried to pass Alesi: the French driver resisted at Eau Rouge, but on the Kemmel straight the Briton took the Ferrari's slipstream, moved to the outside and with a very deep braking took the lead.
-Alesi doesn't give up and continues to stay close to Herbert, while behind them Häkkinen spins out at the Source and is forced to retire already on lap 2.
+Alesi does not give up and continues to stay close to Herbert, while behind them, Häkkinen spins out at the Source corner and is forced to retire already on lap 2.
 Still on lap 2 Jean Alesi takes the lead, responding to Johnny Herbert who had overtaken him on Kemmel.
 The Frenchman is very fast and tries to increase his lead over his pursuers, while Gerhard Berger is in trouble: on lap 3 he resists an attack by David Coulthard, but on lap 4 the Scotsman and Damon Hill pass the #28 Ferrari with ease.
 But lap 4 became even more negative for Ferrari, as Jean Alesi returned to the pits believing he had a puncture, but in fact a suspension had broken on his single-seater: race over for him.
 Johnny Herbert thus took the lead, but the two Williams-Renault drivers put such pressure on him that he was forced to make a mistake.
-The Benetton Briton then makes another mistake at the Bus Stop, spinning out and blocking Mark Blundell: Eddie Irvine and Michael Schumacher take advantage.
-While up front David Coulthard increased his pace followed by Damon Hill, Michael Schumacher was fifth after a fine comeback, but struggled to pass Eddie Irvine, who was very fast on the straights.
-On lap 11 the German overtook the Northern Irish driver at the Bus Stop and launched himself in pursuit of Gerhard Berger.
-In the meantime David Coulthard continued at a high pace, but on lap 13 he suddenly slowed down before Pouhon and stopped at the trackside: Damon Hill was the new leader.
-The Briton, as well as Gerhard Berger and Eddie Irvine, makes the first pit-stop, while Michael Schumacher remains on track for a few laps with the aim of marking a few fast laps.
+The Benetton Briton then makes another mistake at the Bus Stop, spinning out and blocking Mark Blundell: Eddie Irvine and Michael Schumacher take advantage of this.
+While up front, David Coulthard increased his pace followed by Damon Hill, while Michael Schumacher was fifth after a fine comeback, but struggled to pass Eddie Irvine, who was very fast on the straights.
+On lap 11, the German overtook the Northern Irish driver at the Bus Stop and launched himself in pursuit of Gerhard Berger.
+In the meantime, David Coulthard continued at a high pace, but on lap 13 he suddenly slowed down before Pouhon and stopped at the trackside: Damon Hill was the new leader.
+The Briton, as well as Gerhard Berger and Eddie Irvine, makes the first pit-stop, while Michael Schumacher stays on track for a few laps with the aim of setting a few fast laps.
 The German, after his refuelling, finds himself in second position with around 15 seconds to make up on Hill.
-Ferrari's day is bewitched, as Gerhard Berger also suddenly slows down on lap 22 due to an engine problem, thus decreeing the double retirement of the Maranello cars.
+Ferrari's day is bewitched, as Gerhard Berger suddenly slows down on lap 22 due to an engine problem, thus decreeing the double retirement of the Maranello cars.

 Brundle closed the trajectory at the Source, but could do nothing against the power of the Williams-Renault on the long Kemmel straight.
 Damon Hill thus completed his run-up and finished the race in second place, but up front it was Michael Schumacher who was celebrating.
 He won the Belgian Grand Prix and took his sixth win of the season after a fantastic comeback, a perfect strategy and an applaudable resistance on Damon Hill in conditions of obvious technical inferiority.
 The German of the Benetton preceded Damon Hill and Martin Brundle on the Ligier-Mugen Honda over the finish line.
-Heinz-Harald Frentzen in the Sauber-Ford, Mark Blundell in the McLaren-Mercedes and Rubens Barrichello in the Jordan- Peugeot followed in fourth place.
-Thus ended a race full of twists and turns, but which ended with the most predictable result, that is, with the victory of the best, even if this time he was not the favourite due to his bad position on the grid at the start.
-Sixth win of the season for the Benetton driver, who again takes the lead in the Formula One World Championship.
-Damon Hill parries the blow, finishing second, preceding in order Martin Brundle, Heinz-Harald Frentzen, Mark Blundell and Rubens Barrichello.
-But now the gap between the two rivals for the title is back to guard level for the Englishman: 15.
-Everything happened, from the alternation of a dry track and a wet one due to the rain that fell at times, to accidents, with the side dish of spectacular duels.
-Then a whole series of episodes that have been and will be discussed.
+Heinz-Harald Frentzen in the Sauber-Ford is in fourth place, followed by Mark Blundell in the McLaren-Mercedes, and Rubens Barrichello in the Jordan-Peugeot.
+This is how ended a race full of twists and turns, yet with the most predictable result, that is, with the victory of the best, even if this time he was not the favourite due to his bad starting position on the grid.
+Sixth win of the season for the Benetton driver, who takes the lead in the Formula One World Championship again.
+Damon Hill parries the blow, finishing second, preceding in order Martin Brundle, Heinz-Harald Frentzen, Mark Blundell, and Rubens Barrichello.
+But now the gap between the two contenders for the title is back to being wary for the Englishman: 15.
+Everything happened, from the alternation of a dry and a wet track due to the rain falling at times, to accidents, with the side dish of spectacular duels.
+Then, a whole series of episodes that have been and will be discussed.
 Formula 1 considers itself a highly professional sport.
-Everything is regulated by precise rules, drawn up with extreme fastidiousness.
-Even the teams' gigantic motorhomes are arranged in the paddock, to the millimetre, according to the design that Bernie Ecclstone personally prepares from race to race.
+Everything is governed by precise rules, designed with extreme fastidiousness.
+To the millimetre are even arranged the teams' huge motorhomes in the paddock, according to the styling that Bernie Ecclestone personally prepares from race to race.

 "I started sixteenth and got my sixteenth win.
 Maybe this is my lucky number.
 I didn't really think I would finish first, at most I thought I would finish in the points or on the podium.
-Instead, I scored one of my best wins, and with a huge gap on second.
-I am convinced I played my rivals by deciding not to stop and change the tyres when the first drops fell.
+Instead, I scored one of my best wins, and with a huge gap on the second.
+I’m convinced I tricked my rivals by deciding not to stop and change the tires when the first drops fell.
 True, I took a risk, but in my situation, having started behind, it was the only way to make up ground.
 I remembered when, in the past, Senna had done the same thing successfully".

 And the duel with Hill?

-"It was tough and our cars even touched.
+"It was tough, and our cars even touched.
 But it happened in slow corners where there was no real danger.
-I don't think there is anything to object to.
+I don't think there’s anything to object to.
 The one who made life difficult for me was especially Irvine.
-His car had a particular set-up and I could not overtake him.
-I had to study for a long time the best spot to pass him".
+His car had a particular set-up, and I couldn’t overtake him.
+I had to study the best spot to pass him for a long time".

 Was there also a bit of luck involved?

 "Yes, you always need that.
-But I think above all it was the tactics we adopted with the team that paid off".
+But I think above all, it was the strategies we adopted with the team that paid off".

-"It is still long and Williams is getting faster and faster.
-But, I think we are defending ourselves very well, without reverential fears".
+"It’s still long and Williams is getting faster and faster.
+But I think we’re defending ourselves very well, without reverential fears".

-Shortly before, when he had got out of the car, in the parc ferme, Damon Hill had approached Michael Schumacher with a determined air.
-Without taking off his helmet, the Englishman reproached the Benetton driver for blocking him not too correctly for two laps, when he had fitted rain tyres in the wet and the German was still on slicks.
-Then Damon Hill repeated the accusations in a press conference.
+Shortly before, when he had got out of the car, in the parc fermé, Damon Hill had approached Michael Schumacher with a determined air.
+Without taking off his helmet, the Englishman reproached the Benetton driver for blocking him not too correctly for two laps, when he had put rain tires on in the wet and the German was still on slicks.
+Then, Damon Hill repeated the accusations in a press conference.

-"Michael, from the way he was behaving, still thinks he is racing karts.
+"Michael, from the way he was behaving, still thinks he’s racing karts.
 He was zigzagging around the track like he was drunk.
-And at certain points we were also at 300 km/h.
+And in certain points we were also at 300 km/h.
 It wasn't much fun".

 And the race?

 "Ah, that was very exciting, full of difficult moments.
 Wet and dry, an impressive series of pit stops.
 Schumacher drove defensively and at the end, at the top of the Radillon hill, we touched wheels.
 I had to come in hard because he wouldn't back off.
-Then I got the stop and go penalty for exceeding the speed limit in the pits during a pit stop.
+Then, I got the stop and go penalty for exceeding the speed limit in the pits during a pit-stop.
 That took away any chance I had of fighting for first place.
-However, I admit that the German did well to win by starting sixteenth".
+However, I admit that the German did a great job by starting sixteenth and then winning".